dcadata/va-resource/README.md

 CSVs are published (in the /data directory) with data for specific requested candidates.

-Uses Requests, BeautifulSoup, Selenium, Pandas.
+Uses Python libraries Requests, BeautifulSoup, Selenium, Pandas.

 ***